 They're also available by mail and online, as well as at many federal recreation areas across the USA.

-As simple as it is to buy a new pass, I do hope you find your original one!
+I do hope you find your original pass!
 Have you checked between the seats in your car?
-Somehow or other, that's where a lot of my missing items end up. ;-)
+That's where a lot of my missing items turn up. ;-)

 Click here to post comments